turingschool/backend-curriculum-site/module4/lessons/js_refactor_tractor.md

   debugger;
 ```

-I mean, first of all, that's a big security issue... second of all, that's just lazy, man.
+I mean, first of all, that's a big security issue... second of all, that's just lazy.

 #### Commented out code.
 ```js